asimwe1/rust_chatapp/site/guide/requests.md

 #[post("/")]
 ```

-The grammar for these routes is defined formally in the
+The grammar for these attributes is defined formally in the
 [rocket_codegen](https://api.rocket.rs/rocket_codegen/) API docs.

 Rocket handles `HEAD` requests automatically when there exists a `GET` route